I have a confession to make: I’ve never felt fully comfortable with my wardrobe.

 - Black patent leather boots

-Veja white sneakers are all the rage in France, since they were seen on actress Marion Cotillard.
+Veja white sneakers are all the rage in France, ever since they were seen on actress Marion Cotillard.
 I have yet to invest in a pair of Vejas but they are on my list.
-You could obviously go with a simple pair of Supergas or Keds, too.
+You could obviously go with a simple pair of Supergas or Keds, too for your French girl sneakers.

 - Leather Handbag (Brown or red)